Trigger Point Injections

 The physician carefully inserts a needle through the skin and into the trigger point.
 The physician injects an anesthetic mixture into the trigger point.
 This causes the trigger point to relax.
 If the trigger point does not relax completely after the first injection, the physician may adjust the needle’s position and give additional injections.

-End of Procedure When the injection is complete, the physician removes the needle.
+When the injection is complete, the physician removes the needle.
 A small bandage may be placed over the injection site.
 The patient may been couraged to stretch and move the muscle after the injection.